MinnieWY/Android-Health-Tracker-Backend/README.md

 4. Database

 ## Installation and Setup

+The running of application requires a Maria DB connection.
+Set it up before running.

 1. Clone and fetch the repository with the `main` branch
 2. Open the folder using VS code (or Springboot version Eclipse)
 3. Update flask-based machine learning API server location in Line 27 of  `StressServiceImpl.java`